Photon1c/officesimv1/README.md

 Install instructions:

+*No installation required!*

-*No installation required, modules loaded inside index.html file.
-Use an http server to see web page, i.e Python, http-server, live-server, etc*
+All modules are loaded inside the index.html file.
+Use an http server to see web page, i.e Python, http-server, live-server, etc